-This position provides leadership for cost proposal development of new business development, assisting the agency to secure large-scale, multi-million dollar grant and contract funding from USAID and other institutional donors.
-S/he will sit on the Proposal Pricing Team within the New Business Development Unit (NBD) of the Portfolio Growth & Performance department.
+The Associate Director for Proposal Pricing provides leadership for the cost proposal development function of new business development, assisting the agency to secure large-scale, multi-million dollar grant and contract funding from USAID and other institutional donors.
+This position will sit on the Proposal Pricing Team within the New Business Development (NBD) unit of the Portfolio Growth & Performance department.
 The position will interact most closely with Proposal Managers, Technical Leads, Award Managers, Finance Managers and consortium partners in both the U.S. and in the field.

 What You’ll Be Doing (Essential Duties)